-All our employees must go through rigorous vetting and security checks in line with BS7858, as well as a CRB check, as a minimum.
+All our employees must go through rigorous vetting and security checks in line with BS7858, as well as a DBS check, as a minimum.
 Security checks increase to meet high security shredding standards.

 Our state-of-the-art trucks all have sealed bodies, CCTV, comply with Euro 5 & 6 emission standards and are continually tracked via GPS.

 Our secure, purpose-built facilities are equipped with 24-hour CCTV, secure perimeters and strict access controls.

 Our certification under ISO 14001 reflects our commitment to running our operation in the most eco-friendly way possible, and helping our clients reduce their carbon footprint too.

 Our carbon offsetting scheme allows clients to opt to have a tree planted for every tonne of paper we shred on their behalf.

 We take our Corporate Social Responsibility (CSR) commitments very seriously.
 We continuously implement new features that help to combat climate change, and work towards operating as a completely carbon-neutral business.

 At the end of 2014, we installed a solar-panel system at our Norwich plant, with the aim of running a carbon-neutral depot.
 The solar panels can generate 150% of the power required by the facility, with any surplus electricity being fed back into the grid.